pathdata/LearningCurve/DRL/datasets/readme.md

-Datasets is an important component for understanding the deep representations.
+Datasets is an important component for understanding the deep representations through the abalation experiments undertaken in the lab session.

 ## MNIST - Hand written digit dataset, a hello world to the Deep learning experiments.